devkyt/setup-java-and-maven/README.md

 # Setup Java and Maven

-Straightforward action to setup Java and Maven on linux or macos.
+Straightforward action to setup Java and Maven on Linux or MacOS.
 It uses [GraalVM](https://github.com/graalvm) as a JDK distibution.<br>

 **Note**: "straightforward" means that this action isn't damn complex or flexible.
 But still, it's good enough to prepare env for some projects.
 The decent workhorse.